DickerDackel/lfo/README.md

 But LFOs come in many different shapes.
 Here are the ones implemented right now, but I'm open to suggestions to extend this list:

-* A sine wave (and a cosine wave that I don't count extra)
+    * lfo.sine, lfo.cosine - A sine wave (and a cosine wave that I don't count extra)
-* A triangular wave
+    * lfo.triangle - A triangular wave
-* A sawtooth wave
+    * lfo.sawtooth - A sawtooth wave
-* A square wave
+    * lfo.square - A square wave
-* A wave that always outputs 1
+    * lfo.one - A wave that always outputs 1
-* A wave that always outputs 0
+    * lfo.zero - A wave that always outputs 0
+    * lfo.random - A wave that outputs random values
-* The inverse of all these
+    * lfo.inv_<waveform> - The inverse of all these

 The lfo registers the start time of its instantiation.
 If no period length - the duration of one single wave - is provided, it defaults to 1 second.